vishnupathak2005/Railway-project/README.md

 ## Requirements / Dependencies
 - Browser (Chrome/Firefox)
-- Internet connection (if using APIs)
-- If any API key is required, add it to keys.txt
-  (⚠ Never commit your secret keys to a public repository)
+- No internet connection is required as all data is static.

 ## How to run
 1. Download/clone the project files: